Tips For Buying Stock At Physical Car Auctions

 After Bidding/Setting Up Payment

+Once bidding has completed, you will need to arrange payment for the cars you’ve purchased.
 If you are set up for stock funding with LE Capital, you can make your purchase request at the end of bidding.
 Typically, we will arrange a same-day payment, direct to the auction house.
+Alternatively, you can use your personal funding and settle with the auction house directly.

 Physical Car Auction FAQs

-When Will You Get Your Vehicles?
+When Will You Get Your Vehicles After An Auction?

-This will be dependent on the relevant auction house’s policies and also the dealer’s specific circumstances.
 The payment process can vary, but it often involves settling the winning bid amount, auction fees and any other applicable taxes or fees.
-Some auctions might allow for immediate pickup, while others may have scheduled pickup times or days.
+Some auction sites might allow for immediate pickup, while others may have scheduled pickup times or days.
 Remember, with LE Capital, 100% of invoices are financed, with all fees, delivery charges and vehicle costs included.

 Will Your Vehicles Get Delivered To You Or Will You Need To Arrange Transport?